taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 ## Cloud Services

-The project requires access to these cloud services:
+Also, the course requires access to these cloud services.
+The authentication to these services is done by adding the corresponding environment variables to the `.env` file:

 | Service | Purpose | Cost | Required Credentials | Setup Guide | Starting with Module |
 |---------|---------|------|---------------------|-------------| ---------------------|